-- Number of participants who are expected in the next week/day (to allow for visit reminders to be made in the timeframe specified in site Retention SOP). - Participants who have missed their scheduled visit and are still within the visit window (ideally so that participants whose window is about to close can be prioritized for tracing). - Participants who have missed their scheduled visit and study product needs to be replaced (for example, approaching 35 days on product). - Participants who have missed their scheduled visit and the window has closed (and a missed visit CRF is needed).
+- Number of participants who are expected in the next week/day (to allow for visit reminders to be made in the timeframe specified in site Retention SOP). - Participants who have missed their scheduled visit and are still within the visit window (ideally so that participants whose window is about to close can be prioritized for tracing). - Participants who have missed their scheduled visit and study product needs to be replaced. - Participants who have missed their scheduled visit and the window has closed (and a missed visit CRF is needed).